From Friesland to Grand Rapids

 What is PLN-R14del exactly?

 When the effect of the PLN mutation occurs, symptoms such as heart rhythm disturbances, chest pain, and shortness of breath can develop.
 In extreme situations, the PLN mutation can even lead to sudden death.
 The development of symptoms is not a given.
-There are also plenty of carriers who have tested positive for the PLN mutation but do not have any symptoms.
+There are also carriers who have tested positive for the PLN mutation but do not have symptoms but the risk of developing them during their life is more than 50%.
 This makes the disease uncertain and unpredictable.

 Imagine you’re on a business trip in Singapore.
 The world is at your feet; it feels like you can walk on water.
 You’ve previously experienced some rumbling around your heart, which prompted a preventative ICD.
 You’re not too worried about it, until one night in Singapore, you suddenly feel unwell.
 You walk to the bathroom, touch the sink, and feel an electric shock.